 4. Using commercial music and just saying it is not yours and giving them credit is not the same as applying for permission to use it – remember all the politicians who got caught out using commercial music for campaign launches and ads?
 You can apply to use commercial recorded music through One Music Australia (OneMusic Australia is a joint initiative between APRA AMCOS and PPCA.
 Now you’ll pay one licence, in one place).
 It can however take a long time (allow up to 12 weeks or more), there is no guarantee you will get permission and their response might well exceed your budget.

 5. The rights of the particular recording publisher/artists are separate to those of the original composer/lyricist.
-If you play a piece that someone else wrote, even on your own instrument, the composer/lyricist may still have rights in that music and you still need their permission to record and use it in your film.
+If you play a piece that someone else wrote, even on your own instrument, the composer/lyricist/publisher may still have rights in that music and you still need their permission to record and use it in your film.

-6. One option is to use music that truly is in the public domain (but check that your source is solid) or has a suitable ‘creative commons’ licence (which you must quote in your credits AND your video description) that fits your distribution method.
+6. One option is to use music that truly is in the public domain (but check that your source is solid) or has a suitable ‘creative commons’ licence (which you must still attribute in your film’s credits AND your video description) that fits your distribution method.
 For example, some licences might only allow you to use it for non-commercial purposes, some do not allow distribution on the Internet or in a broadcast etc. Check the wording of the licence carefully!